Are You a Plotter, Pantser, or Plantser?

 It may either encourage or frustrate you to be told that there is no one single or right approach to writing.
 As with everything else, what works for one writer may not work for another.
-This is all because of your natural writing forces.
-Finding your writing pace and discovering which processes work best for you is necessarily a product of practice and search pursued by writing every day (Time Warrior’s wisdom), or on a regular basis.
+However, you can figure out which process is best for you by learning about the three different types and understanding the pros and cons of each.

 PANTSING